 Site sheds will be established on west elevation and to the left of site entrance on terra firma.
 All inductions, training and risk assessments will be conducted during this first week on site.
-All services to the site shall be disconnected by prior to commencement of demolition.
+All services to the site shall be disconnected by prior to establishment.
 Power for the contractor's works will be utilised from a generator and water will be tapped via a temporary connection.
+All equipment retaining oils and hydraulic fluids will be drained of fluid.
+Oil decanting will occur in designated areas that have spill protection/containment measures in place for this activity.
+Upon completion of decanting process, the waste will be sent to third party waste oil specialist for safe disposal.